ihar-kahadouski/dev-guide/analyzer.md

 ## Search logs

 Search request can be used to find similar logs from test items with `to_investigate` type.
+Requests and responses use `search` queue.

 Search logs request from `API`: